 A fieldset is a group of related elements in a form.
 The elements don't have to be of the same type.
-After inserting and selecting the Fieldset (see "Selecting an element" on page 227) you can add elements to it in the same way you add elements to a Form; see "Adding elements to a Form" on page 275.
+After inserting and selecting the Fieldset (see "Selecting an element" on page 384) you can add elements to it in the same way you add elements to a Form; see "Form Elements" above.